-Movies – Every summer the world (or a city) is blown to smithereens.
-I have lost count on how many times someone destroyed the world.
-New York City has been destroyed so many times that it does not matter anymore.
-Today’s child has no patience or appetite for a slow moving movie that develops its characters.
+Movies – Every summer the movie-makers blow our world (or a city) to smithereens.
+I have lost count of how many times someone destroyed the world.
+Someone has destroyed New York City so many times that it does not matter anymore.
+Today’s child has no patience or appetite for a slow-moving movie that develops its characters.

-MMA – Then there is the brutality of sports.
+MMA – Then sports are brutal.
 Last week Amanda Nunes knocked Ronda Rousey into next week.
 Twitter could not keep up with the millions of commenters, most of whom enjoyed her getting her block knocked off.